rebecca-riley/no-scrubs/README.md

 <a name="ftnt1">*</a> There seems to be some evidence of this in a patent Spotify filed in 2020 for a "spoken words analyzer": https://www.digitalmusicnews.com/2020/12/17/spotify-spoken-words-analyzer-patent/.

 ## Future additions
-- [ ] Genre metadata
+- [x] Genre metadata
-The vast majority of songs on Spotify do not have a published genre.
+~~The vast majority of songs on Spotify do not have a published genre.
 It's obvious from their annual "Wrapped" feature that Spotify does collect this information, but for whatever reason they've decided to keep it inaccessible via their API.[* ](#ftnt2)  I have a fancy idea to someday incorporate the genre data from one of my favorite websites ever, [Every Noise at Once](https://everynoise.com/), but no immediate implementation plans.
-If someone would like to fork and attempt this, feel free.
+If someone would like to fork and attempt this, feel free.~~\
+Spotify does make some genre data available, but it's for the _artist_, not the track.
+This is the same data that Every Noise at Once uses.
+While I would prefer track or album-specific genres, we'll take what we can get.
+Artist genre data is now available in No Scrubs.

-- [ ] Fixing color commands for Windows terminals
+- [x] Fixing color commands for Windows terminals
-no-scrubs.py contains commands to color some output text in Unix shells for readability.
+~~no-scrubs.py contains commands to color some output text in Unix shells for readability.
 This is output as gibberish in Windows terminals.
-The program is still perfectly functional, but readability suffers.
+The program is still perfectly functional, but readability suffers.~~\
+See commit 6347f02 on 10/19/2022.

+- [ ] Improving popularity prediction
+I'd like to refine the A/B/grey designations by calibrating popularity with more songs.
+One weakness is that older, very well-known hits (think classic rock) register as less popular than they actually are since their play count is less recent or less peak-y.

 <a name="ftnt2">*</a> Genre is an "available" piece of metadata for tracks, but it always comes back blank.
 This is a known bug of the Spotify API which its developers have declined to fix.